mlam9/testGit/README.md

 3) In Terminal type 'git commit -m "first commit"'.

 4) In Terminal type 'git remote add origin https://github.com/mlam9/x.git'.
+Where x is the repository that is on github.
+It helps that the repository on your desktop is the same name as the repository on your github.

 5) In Terminal type 'git push -u origin master'.
 This will push anything added in step 4 to GitHub repo.